 Current glaucoma treatments focus on preserving vision, but we have no current treatments to restore vision.
 The Catalyst for a Cure researchers are pursuing two major goals that are both necessary for vision restoration:

 - Developing a strategy for optic nerve cell transplantation, and

 Transplanted optic nerve cells need to survive, to regenerate, and to connect to the correct area of the brain in order for vision to be restored.

 The researchers are working to develop therapies that will improve the function of injured-but-not-yet-dead optic nerve cells, improve the survival of transplanted optic nerve cells, and halt the progression of vision loss from glaucoma.
 They have already identified several exciting options to improve optic nerve cell survival.
 The researchers are now working on improving optic nerve cell transplantation and planning next steps to translate these techniques to the clinic.

 Posted on May 10, 2021; Reviewed on March 23, 2022

 Derek Welsbie, MD, PhD

-Derek Welsbie, MD, PhD is an Assistant Professor of Ophthalmology at the Shiley Eye Institute, University of California, San Diego and a principal investigator in the Catalyst for a Cure Vision Restoration Initiative.
+Derek Welsbie, MD, PhD is an Associate Professor of Ophthalmology at the Shiley Eye Institute, University of California, San Diego and a principal investigator in the Catalyst for a Cure Vision Restoration Initiative.